 I also felt like I had begun to master the task, which made me feel empowered and confident.
 This is a trick of the mind; thinking that the job is done.
 The value of this task comes from consistency – mastering it as a regular practice, not a once off.

-The learning here was that the why is much more important than the how.
-The purpose of journaling is to get thoughts out of your head and down onto paper, and to use this process for whatever outcome you are wanting.
+The learning here was that the why is much more important than how.
+The purpose of journaling is to get thoughts out of your head and down onto paper and to use this process for whatever outcome you are wanting.
 Whether it be to make sense of how you are feeling, to improve behaviours and actions, or to tell a story.
 How you facilitate the process of getting thoughts to paper doesn’t matter so much as long as you achieve the outcome you are wanting.
 It is quite okay for these questions to evolve and change to support ongoing learning and improvement.